SilverPunk/sites/README.md

-Basic animations with CSS3 and JavaScript
+Basic animations with CSS3, little bit Bootstrap and JavaScript